stujones11/shooter/shooter/README.md

-			-- `name`: Name of the weapon item, eg. `shooter_guns:rifle` -- `user`: Name of the player that fired the weapon -- `origin`: Initial starting position of the shot -- `dir`: Direction of the virtual shot before impact end,
+			-- `name`: Name of the weapon item, eg. `shooter_guns:rifle` -- `user`: Name of the player that fired the weapon -- `origin`: Initial starting position of the shot -- `dir`: Unit vector direction of the virtual shot before impact end,
 	spec = {
 		-- Weapon specifications